 Management of electricity consumption that contributes to reduction of power peaks in the electrical grid is rewarded.
 A maximum of 2 points can be achieved.
-The control system for relevant measure(s) must automatically take into account the hourly/spot price for electricity or power peaks in the power grid.
+The control system for relevant measure(s) must automatically consider the hourly/spot price for electricity or power peaks in the power grid.
 The following measures give one point each: